What is developer marketing?

 Developer marketing combines tactics designed to develop the awareness, adoption, and advocacy surrounding SaaS platforms, software tools, and solutions to improve workflow and development efficiency.

-The process relies largely on peer validation and establishing advocacy among the developer community, with developer marketers engaging with micro-communities in a bid to prompt feedback from practitioners and thought-leaders.
+The process relies mainly on peer validation and establishing advocacy among the developer community, with developer marketers engaging with micro-communities to prompt feedback from practitioners and thought-leaders.

 Remember developer marketing isn’t:

 - A framework designed to help you engage with developers to convince them to purchase or use your product.

 - A B2B, B2C, or B2B2C marketing campaign tailored to developers.